 Turmeric also reduces the buildup of plaque associated with cardiovascular disease.
 Curcumin in turmeric lowers two inflammatory enzymes, LOX and COX-2.
 This helps stop platelets from gathering to form blood clots.
 Turmeric reduces blood sugar levels, a property valuable for helping those suffering from diabetes.

 Using turmeric may have effects on slowing or preventing many forms of cancer.
 It slows the spread of cancer cells through elimination.
 Studies have produced evidence that turmeric can aid in preventing breast cancer from spreading to the lungs.
-It may help prevent colon cancer, and possibly aid in the prevention of pancreatic cancer.
+It may help prevent colon cancer, and a study published in 2008 shows that it may aid in the prevention of pancreatic cancer.

 Other foods combined with turmeric boost its healing capabilities.
 When combined with cauliflower, turmeric may help prevent prostate cancer.
 Onions may enhance the effects of turmeric on preventing colon cancer.
 Turmeric also helps prevent melanoma and stops the growth of new blood vessels developing in tumors.
 It is also thought to reduce the risk of childhood leukemia.